-Most listings are in the $40's per square foot per year.
-The Northwest Bellevue submarket is going through a a boost in rates.
-In the last 3 months, the median rate increased $5 per sqft per year.
-That's a 14% increase in rent.
+Most listings are in the $30's per square foot per year.
+The Northwest Bellevue submarket is experiencing a decline in rates.
+In the last 3 months, the median rate decreased $5 per sqft per year.
+That's a 13% decrease in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Northwest Bellevue region has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Northwest Bellevue submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 3 listings have been listed, which means listings might be leasing quickly.
+In the last 90 days, 3 listings have been made available, which means new listings are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 233% of the listings in the Northwest Bellevue are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 233% of the office spaces in the Northwest Bellevue are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this region.
+Public administration is the dominant industry in this market.
 Most of the occupants of Northwest Bellevue work from home.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.